Santigio/Santigio.github.io/_posts/2023-02-01-flutter-blog.md

 > The build method is responsible for creating the visual elements of the widget and it uses the current count to display the text.

-**Routing: This refers to how an app navigates between its different pages or screens.
+**Routing**: This refers to how an app navigates between its different pages or screens.
 In Flutter, the recommended way of managing routing is to use the Navigator widget, which allows you to push and pop pages from a stack.

 ```
 // Example of managing routing with Navigator